bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 In short, *yes*.
 Backend developers have a high salary (whether it’s $80k or $150k!), solid career prospects, and unshakeable job security because backend developers are in very high demand by very well-funded companies.
 The Bureau of Labor Statistics unhelpfully groups web developers and digital designers together, but still [estimates](https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm#tab-1) that for that group, the job outlook for the next decade is set to grow by 23% – much higher than the average job (which is around 5%).

-If I [search](https://www.linkedin.com/jobs/search/?currentJobId=3289579147&geoId=103644278&keywords=back%20end%20developer&location=United%20States&refresh=true) “back end developer” jobs on LinkedIn, I currently see 48,000+ job openings.
+If I [search](https://www.linkedin.com/jobs/search/?currentJobId=3289579147&geoId=103644278&keywords=back%20end%20developer&location=United%20States&refresh=true) "back end developer" jobs on LinkedIn, I currently see 48,000+ job openings.

 This demand leads to a high salary.
 It’s worth getting the job.